 When we dance, we allow our bodies to literally “shake off” any stagnation or blocked energy which could have become stuck in our energetic layer of the body.
 Also, the excitement and positive emotions experienced in dancing as a physical activity help facilitate the process of our body coming to its natural balance.
 Furthermore, dancing can help us reactivate that essential energetic flow which we are supposed to experience for the optimal functioning of the body.

 Unlike other types of dance, many dance styles in ballroom dancing are based on smooth and flowing movement, and the complex techniques focus not only on the movement itself but also on correct positioning and alignment of the body, such as extension of arms and legs, proper rotation and posture.
-Similar to Yoga or Tai Chi, the smooth division of ballroom dances in particular can be a great form of exercise for anyone requiring a more gentle approach to physical activity, such as a rehabilitation process after an injury.
+Similar to Yoga or Tai Chi, the smooth division of ballroom dances in particular can be a great form of exercise for anyone requiring a more gentle approach to physical activity.

 So, take good care of your body, keep on moving, and keep on dancing!